MetOffice/fab/Documentation/source/examples.rst

 Examples
 ========

-This chapter contains some commented examples of BAF-based scripts.
+This chapter contains some commented examples using the Fab base class.